glic3rinu/passlib/docs/password_hash_api.rst

         In order to accomplish this, many implementations perform only minimal validation of the candidate hashes.
-Thus, they may return ``True`` for hashes which are identifiable, but malformed enough that a :exc:`ValueError` when the string  is passed to :func:`~PasswordHash.verify` or :func:`~PasswordHash.genhash`.
+Thus, they may return ``True`` for hashes which are identifiable, but malformed enough that a :exc:`ValueError` is raised when the string is passed to :func:`~PasswordHash.verify` or :func:`~PasswordHash.genhash`.
         Because of this, applications should rely on this method only for identification, not confirmation that a hash is correctly formed.